What is Critical Power and Critical Speed?

 Once you know YOUR numbers, you can create personalized training zones tailored to YOUR physiology.
 This precision helps guide training decisions.

-4. Adapt and Progress Training on specific training
+4. Adapt & Progress your training on specific physiological targets.

 5. Retest every 8–12 weeks and build every training session around YOU.